A good book is one you can’t put down.

 At the age of 19 months, she was struck down by a mysterious illness that left her deaf and blind.

 Her devastated parents wanted to find a way to help her.
-They met Alexander Graham Bell, the inventor of the telephone, and a pioneer on the education of deaf people.
+They met Alexander Graham Bell, the inventor of the telephone, and a pioneer in the education of deaf people.

-Alexander introduced to them with a 20-year-old teacher called Anne Sullivan.
+Alexander was introduced to them by a 20-year-old teacher called Anne Sullivan.

 She agreed to take care of Helen.
 Eventually, the relationship between Anne and Helen lasted for 50 years.